Fudan-iGEM/2025-wiki/pages/engineering.md

     avatar: https://static.igem.wiki/teams/5643/pageimage/team/wzq-a.webp
 layout: igem
 heroImage: https://static.igem.wiki/teams/5643/header/eng.webp
-description: On this page, we detail how our <a href="https://2025.igem.wiki/fudan/part-collection.html#collection-2-tu-recorders-using-ems-insensitive-fluorescent-protein">Recorder Module</a> was developed through Design–Build–Test–Learn (DBTL) cycles.
-What came out of DBTL is a fluorescent reporter system to monitor changes induced by EMS mutagenesis, involving four distinct promoters driving seven EMS-optimized fluorescent proteins.
+description: On this page, we detail how our Recorder module was developed through Design–Build–Test–Learn (DBTL) cycles.
+What came out of DBTL is a fluorescent reporter to monitor changes induced by EMS mutagenesis, involving four distinct promoters driving seven EMS-optimized fluorescent proteins.
 ---

 ## DBTL Cycles: Optimization of the Reporter Module

 In our Recorder Module, we designed and tested a fluorescent reporter system to monitor changes induced by EMS mutagenesis.
 This system involved four distinct promoters driving seven of our EMS-optimized fluorescent proteins.
 In completing this module, we encountered and flexibly resolved several key challenges through the Design-Build-Test-Learn (DBTL) cycle.

-(For the complete molecular cloning design, please refer to the [Design Page](/design/); for specific experimental protocols, see the [Experiment Page](/experiments/).)
+(For the complete molecular cloning design, please refer to our [Design](/design/) page; for specific experimental protocols, see the [Experiments](/experiments/) page.)